 I have a new addiction.
 I guess I shouldn’t say new, because I’ve featured a couple of baked donuts here.
 But I’ve held back – mostly because I know that not everyone has a donut pan.

 But I’m telling you now – if you are a donut lover, invest the few dollars it costs to buy one.
-I have this one, that you can buy for under $10.
+I have this one – you can get two pans for under $15.
 It’s totally a good investment – if you ask me.
 (And just for the record, I just decided that if it’s a yeast doughnut, I call it a doughnut, and if there is no yeast, I call it a donut.
-I know I’m weird, but that’s the distiction that I came up with, even though one of my past donut recipes is spelled doughnut.
+I know I’m weird, but that’s the distinction that I came up with, even though one of my past donut recipes is spelled doughnut.
 I’m seriously confusing myself now!!)

 My family was in charge of breakfast for a family reunion this past weekend (that I didn’t get to go to – boo hoo), and while we were talking before hand about what to make, I kept thinking donuts.
 I imagined baking up dozens of donuts, several different kinds.
 I had a whole list of flavors I wanted to try.